 One of the artist’s more notable friendships was with the French Post-Impressionist painter Paul Gauguin, who met van Gogh in Paris in November of 1887.

-The pair exchanged letters and paintings, and lived together—briefly—in the Yellow House in Arles.
+The pair exchanged letters and paintings and had a brief living and working together arrangement during van Gogh’s stay in the Yellow House in Arles.
 But the artists’ personalities were often at odds, and this, combined with van Gogh’s erratic behavior, led to Gauguin leaving Arles around Christmas of 1888, after only two months.
 The living arrangement proved too difficult for Gauguin when, on December 23, van Gogh allegedly threatened him with a razor blade and then ran off to a local brothel.
 There he turned the blade on himself and cut off part of his left ear, which he then gave to a prostitute named Rachel.
 The artist was subsequently hospitalized, after which he made the decision to commit himself to an asylum for treatment.

 Paul Gauguin, The Painter of Sunflowers (van Gogh), 1888